jose-navarro/workflowmaker/README.md

 ## Are there any user guides?

-The user guide for the WorkFlowMaker suite may be found at the following path of the repository:
+The user guides for the WorkFlowMaker suite may be found at the following path of the repository:

 /docs/user guide/*.pdf